YJiangcm/PromCSE/README.md

 arXiv link: https://arxiv.org/abs/2203.06875v2
 Published in [**EMNLP 2022**](https://2022.emnlp.org/)

 Our code is modified based on [SimCSE](https://github.com/princeton-nlp/SimCSE) and [P-tuning v2](https://github.com/THUDM/P-tuning-v2/).
 Here we would like to sincerely thank them for their excellent works.
+Our models acquires comparable results to [PromptBERT](https://github.com/kongds/Prompt-BERT) **without designing discrete prompts manually**.

 We have released our supervised and unsupervised models on huggingface, which acquire **Top 1** results on 1 domain-shifted STS task and 4 standard STS tasks: